zarybnicky/thesis/src-snippets/service-worker-manual/README.md

 # Simple offline-available application using a ServiceWorker

 This snippet contains a simple GHCJS application that listens to messages from the Service Worker that gets registered on that page.
+What the Service Worker does?
+First, it saves all files that the application needs into its cache, and afterwards notifies the application (via postMessage) that it's ready to go offline.

 *Prerequisites*: nix